-DMARC (Domain-based Message Authentication, Reporting, and Conformance) is an email authentication protocol that protects business domains from spoofing and phishing.
-The main function of DMARC is to ensure that no threat passes through your domain infrastructure defenses.
-DMARC Reports are the key to achieving full protection.
+DMARC (Domain-based Message Authentication, Reporting, and Conformance) is an email authentication protocol that protects business domains from phishing and spoofing.
+Its main function is to ensure that no threat passes through your domain infrastructure defenses.

-They’re a window into your sender sources and their configuration status; that’s why understanding DMARC reports is crucial.
-This article discusses the types and benefits of DMARC reports with examples and explanations.
+DMARC reports, an integral part of implementing DMARC, are the key to achieving full protection.
+They’re the window into your sender sources and their configuration status, so understanding DMARC reports is crucial.
+This article discusses the types and benefits of DMARC reports with examples and explanations and gives detailed instructions on analyzing them.

 What are DMARC Reports?